TABLE OF CONTENTS:

 • Bottom Shirt (Undershirt) - Optional.
 Collarless with wide neck opening and centered or off-centered front slit or placket with one to four buttons.
 Three-quarter or full-length length button-less sleeves.
 Natural or solid colored cotton, linen, silk, or canton or wool flannel.
 Hand- or machine-sewn, or combination of both.
 Summer to winter weights.
 Knit bottom shirts were also found.

-Re-enactor Notes: Bottom Shirts are optional but are nice if wearing a Federal issue domet flannel shirt, or you wish to have an extra layer of warmth.
+Re-enactor Notes: Bottom Shirts are optional but are nice if wearing a Federal issue domet flannel shirt, or if you wish to have an extra layer of warmth.

 Quality Bottom Shirt Vendors::